TecknozBD/Hyper-Titan/document/detailed_architecture.md

 | **RESERVED**                 | **0x2000_0000** | **0x7FFF_FFFF** |
 | RAM                          | 0x8000_0000     | 0xFFFF_FFFF     |

-_**Figure:** Detailed Architecture of Hyper-Titan SoC_

 ## Components Description

+This section provides a brief, system-level summary of each major subsystem shown in the architecture diagram.
+For implementation details and signal-level interfaces, follow the corresponding detailed module links.

 ### Efficiency Core Subsystem

 This subsystem is built around the RV32IMF core and its internal memories.
-A 32-bit RISC-V core optimized for low power consumption, suitable for handling less demanding tasks.
+It is a 32-bit RISC-V core optimized for low power consumption and suited for less demanding tasks.
 The basic specifications are as follows:

 - **Clock:** clk_e_core (1-5000 MHz)
 - **Reset:** arst_n_e_core